 Thomas C. Connolly

-Thomas’s research interests include nineteenth-, twentieth-, and twenty-first-century French and francophone poetry, with emphasis on the prose poem, ekphrasis, and, more broadly, how literature relates to the visual arts.
+Thomas’s research interests include nineteenth-, twentieth-, and twenty-first-century French, francophone, European, Maghrebi, and Caribbean poetry, with emphasis on the prose poem, ekphrasis, and relations between literature and the visual arts.

 Selected Articles: